 Well, there are conflicting reports on whether that’s too much or not enough time.
-Some studies show that it can take anywhere from 18-days to over 200-days for a habit to become automatic!
+Some studies show that it can take anywhere from 18 days to over 200 days for a habit to become automatic!

-What we do know for sure is that drastically changing everything about your life isn’t feasible for most people nor will it be sustainable in the long run.
-The key to success for many people is a shift in mindset from total lifestyle overhaul to making and sticking to small but lasting changes.
+What we do know for sure is that drastically changing everything about your life isn’t feasible for most people, nor will it be sustainable in the long run.
+The key to success for many people is a shift in mindset from total lifestyle overhaul to making and sticking to small, but lasting changes.

 So what is a small change?
-Well, it’s something that’s small, achievable, and gradual that you can build on over time.
-It’s a smaller stepping stone to reaching your broader health goals.
-They’re the little things you can start doing on a daily basis that will have huge impacts on your overall health, wellness, and fitness levels.
-Some great examples include:
+A small goal is something achievable and gradual that you can build on over time.
+It’s a stepping stone to reaching your broader health goals – the little things you can start doing on a daily basis that will have huge impacts on your overall health, wellness, and fitness levels.

-- Monitor your health, wear a fitness tracker or use an app to monitor your activity
+- Monitor your health: Wear a fitness tracker or use an app to monitor your activity

-- Eat better, maybe add greens to each meal
+- Eat better: Maybe add greens to each meal

-- Be more positive, write down three positive things that happen to you each day
+- Be more positive: Write down three positive things that happen to you each day

-- Increase activity, take a short 15-minute walk at lunch
+- Increase activity: Take a short 15-minute walk at lunch

-- Stay hydrated, drink one extra glass of water each day
+- Stay hydrated: drink one extra glass of water each day

-To be clear, the originator of the 21-day rule, plastic surgeon Dr. Maxwell Maltz, states that it takes a minimum of 21-days to change a behaviour.
-The key here is to keep up your small changes, keep doing them every day until they become part of your routine, and hey, 21-days is an excellent attainable target to start with!
+To be clear, the originator of the 21 day rule, cosmetic surgeon Dr. Maxwell Maltz, states that it takes a minimum of 21 days to change a behaviour.
+The key here is to keep up your small changes, keep doing them every day until they become part of your routine.

 Once you’ve taken a moment to truly celebrate your success, pick yourself up and keep going.
-You’ve got momentum!
+You’ve got momentum.
 Now think about increasing your daily goals, or even picking a new small change to focus on and add to your routine.

-Any healthcare professional will tell you that quick fixes and unrealistic expectations will lead to poor performance and lack of follow through.
+It’s important to remember that quick fixes and unrealistic expectations are likely to lead to poor performance and lack of follow through.
 Waking up and deciding to change every aspect of your life from fitness to food is unlikely to last in the long run.
 In reality, making small attainable changes you can stick to is more sustainable over the long term and will result in improved health!